-The Pretrial Service Division of the First Judicial District of Pennsylvania’s mission is to safeguard pretrial justice while maximizing public safety and court appearance.
+The Pretrial Service Department of the First Judicial District of Pennsylvania’s mission is to safeguard pretrial justice while maximizing public safety and court appearance.
 Pretrial Services meets this mission through pre-arraignment interviews, supervised release services, appointment of counsel interviews, and enforcement of judicial orders related to the adult Criminal Trial Division.

-Pretrial Services Division First Judicial District of Pennsylvania
+Pretrial Services Department First Judicial District of Pennsylvania

 Criminal Trial Division